Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: EXPERIMENT

 \subsection{Unbiased Learning Performance}

-Table~\ref{Table:overall} gives the unbiased learning results of AST and the baselines with NCF and MF backbone, respectively.
-From the table, we have the following observations: (\textbf{1}) As suggested by our theoretical analysis, our AST significantly outperforms other algorithms, which demonstrates its good generalization ability.
-This is because that our AST can effectively minimize the generalization bound of the ideal risk; (\textbf{2}) Overall, AST consistently outperforms other baselines on all datasets with both MF and NCF, which implies the effectiveness of AST and also shows that AST is flexible and robust to various recommendation models; (\textbf{3}) Although IPS and DR come with strong theoretical insights, they empirically perform not very good.
-In contrast, AST is empirically effective while maintaining the rigorous theoretical justification; (\textbf{4}) AST outperforms baselines on \textsc{Goodreads} which has both selection bias and unobserved exposure factors, demonstrating that AST can simultaneously account for both selection bias and the unconfoundedness assumption, which makes the generalization bound smaller; (\textbf{5}) As suggested by our theoretic analysis, KD and AutoDebias can improve performance by utilizing the unbiased uniform data.
+Table~\ref{Table:overall} gives the unbiased learning results of AST and the baselines with NCF and MF as backbones, respectively.
+From the table, we observe: (\textbf{1}) As suggested by our theoretical analysis, AST significantly outperforms other algorithms, which demonstrates its good generalization ability.
+This is because our AST can effectively minimize the generalization bound of the ideal risk; (\textbf{2}) Overall, AST consistently outperforms other baselines on all datasets with both MF and NCF backbones, which implies the effectiveness of AST and also shows the flexibility and robustness of AST for various backbones; (\textbf{3}) Although IPS and DR come with strong theoretical insights, they empirically perform poorly.
+In contrast, AST is empirically effective while maintaining rigorous theoretical justification; (\textbf{4}) AST outperforms baselines on \textsc{Goodreads} which has both selection bias and unobserved exposure factors, demonstrating that AST can simultaneously account for both selection bias and the unconfoundedness assumption, which makes the generalization bound tighter; (\textbf{5}) As suggested by our theoretical analysis, KD and AutoDebias can improve performance by utilizing the unbiased uniform data.
 However, as shown in Table~\ref{Table:overall}, our AST still outperforms them by a large margin.

 We also evaluate the performance of AST and baselines under different percentage of unbiased uniform data, which is presented in Figure~\ref{fig:uniform-ratio}.
-We can find that AST significantly outperforms other methods deigned for using unbiased data under all the data ration performed and the improvement increase when larger amount of uniform data is available.
+We can find that AST significantly outperforms baselines deigned for using unbiased data under all the data ration performed and the improvement increases when larger amount of uniform data is available.
 This is consistent with our theoretical results, since more unbiased data can make the generalization bound smaller.